 If you are arriving to Puerto Natales airport, you can take a taxi into town for approximately 25,000 CLP (38 USD).

 As there are only a few flights per week to Puerto Natales, you may find it more convenient to arrive to Punta Arenas airport, which is 3 hours away from Puerto Natales but has daily flights.

 A taxi from Punta Arenas is approximately 115,000 CLP / 175 USD (3 hours travel time).
 There are also public transport options.
 Bus Sur has 7 buses from the airport per day and travel time is 3.5 hours.
-Bus tickets cost about 7000 CLP/ 11 USD per person and operate between 7am and 7pm, some days there is a later bus at 9pm as well. (http://bussur.com/?lang=en)
+Buses Pacheco also have a couple of buses per day.
+Tickets cost about 8000 CLP/ 12 USD per person and operate between 7am and 7pm, some days there is a later bus at 9pm as well. (http://bussur.com/?lang=en)